Monterey Trail High School: Academics & Pathways

-Monterey Trail High School has received full WASC accreditation.
-As of 2007–2008, the graduation rate of Monterey Trail High School is 95.3% of students.
+Monterey Trail High School uses a block schedule system and is accredited by the Western Association of Schools and Colleges (WASC).
+The school also offers career academies in the fields such as Design and Technology Academy (DATA), Animation, Business/Entrepreneurial (BOSS), Digital Media, and Medical Assisting.

 Design and Technology Academy (DATA)

 The Design and Technology Academy (DATA) of Monterey Trail High School is an acclaimed technology program founded in 2004.
 The program offers three strands: Computer Science, Engineering, and Environmental Architecture.
-Currently students are enrolled in the program.
+The DATA pathway also parents two clubs including one in cybersecurity and drone racing.

+Business/Entrepreneurial Pathway (BOSS)

+The BOSS pathway offers opportunities regarding to developing entrepreneural mindsets.
+The course is three years long.